 Information on adult education classes and GED testing sessions are available from the college's Adult Education Office, which is located in the H.T.
 Edward Education Complex at 440-3 Dearing Extension in Athens.
 The telephone number of this office is (706) 357-5281, extension 2.

 Economic Development Services

 The mission of the Office of Economic Development Services is regional workforce and economic development.
-Economic Development Services offers education and training opportunities to enable participants to develop necessary skills to further their career goals.
-Through business and industry support programs, Economic Development Services aids in the creation and retention of jobs by supporting existing companies, employees, entrepreneurs, and new companies coming to the area.
+Economic Development Services offers education and training opportunities enabling participants to develop necessary skills for furthering their career goals.
+Through business and industry support programs, Economic Development Services aids in the creation and retention of jobs by supporting existing companies, employees, entrepreneurs, and new companies growing in the area.
 Economic Development Services programs also assist employers in attracting potential employees with the basic skills needed to be productive, successful workers for their companies.
 Programs and services are available in each service area county: Clarke, Elbert Greene, Hart, Madison, Oconee, Oglethorpe, Taliaferro, Walton, and Wilkes.

 Continuing Education Services

 Athens Technical College develops continuing education courses in response to educational demands and requests of citizens, professional and business groups, and other organizations.
 The Continuing Education staff develops and implements on-site, on-campus, and online courses for career and professional development, personal interest, and enrichment.
 Career and professional courses include microcomputer and software courses, office skills, and language training.
 Students who satisfactorily complete certain career and professional courses may receive continuing education credit (CEUs) to document that their noncredit instruction met nationally recognized standards.
 The Continuing Education staff develops personal enrichment courses by focusing on education related to visual and musical arts, crafts, health, and other areas of interest.